 Reinforcing the idea that the game was fun will provide encouragement for your child to continue playing soccer and reap the character building benefits that playing soccer provides.

 “Very few of the parents are asking their child if they had fun today.
 The child will take the parent’s reaction to the result of the game as the norm.
 They’ll then relate their experience to the result of the game, which is really counterproductive." - Dave Carton, the director of coaching for Discoveries SC in Rock Hill, S.C.

 Here's one of the shortest quotes for parents to read, but it's simplicity makes it all the more powerful: "The kids play.
 The referees officiate.
 I coach.
 You cheer." - Unknown

 Taking a lighter approach to reading quotes on soccer parenting, here are a couple of cartoons that should bring a smile to your lips.

 You and your young soccer player have so many good times ahead together.
-Here are some more good ideas for soccer parents.
+Here are some more good ideas and advice for soccer parents.
 Keep it positive.
 Keep it fun,

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com